krissvv/react-better-html/documentation/docs/components/div.md

       }
       ```

-      When hovering the component the text inside will become red.
+      When hovering the component the text inside will change to red.

    </TabItem>
 </Tabs>

 ## Common Props

-All props in HTML are a valid prop in the library.
+All standard `<div>` attributes are valid props in the library.

 ```jsx
 import { Div } from "react-better-html";